burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 34. In C, there must be at least one element in the initialization list when a structure or array is initialized.
 For C++ if empty initialization parethesis for built-in array the array will be zero initialized [zero initializated](https://en.cppreference.com/w/cpp/language/zero_initialization).

-35. Before C99, i.e. in C89, C89 with the extension, there was a restriction on where automatic (stack) variables can be defined - only at the beginning of a local block.
+35. Before C99, i.e. in C89, C89 with the extension, there was a restriction on where automatic (stack) variables could be defined - only at the beginning of a local block.
 In C++98, you can declare local variables anywhere in the local scope.

 # Memory